dmlc/xgboost/doc/parameter.rst

     + ``cuda:<ordinal>``: ``<ordinal>`` is an integer that specifies the ordinal of the GPU (which GPU do you want to use if you have more than one devices).
     + ``gpu``: Default GPU device selection from the list of available and supported devices.
 Only ``cuda`` devices are supported currently.
     + ``gpu:<ordinal>``: Default GPU device selection from the list of available and supported devices.
 Only ``cuda`` devices are supported currently.

+    For more information about GPU acceleration, see :doc:`/gpu/index`.

+* ``verbosity`` [default=1]

+  - Verbosity of printing messages.
+Valid values are 0 (silent), 1 (warning), 2 (info), 3
+    (debug).
+Sometimes XGBoost tries to change configurations based on heuristics, which is displayed as warning message.
+If there's unexpected behaviour, please try to increase value of verbosity.

+* ``validate_parameters`` [default to ``false``, except for Python, R and CLI interface]

+  - When set to True, XGBoost will perform validation of input parameters to check whether a parameter is used or not.
+A warning is emitted when there's unknown parameter.

+* ``nthread`` [default to maximum number of threads available if not set]

+  - Number of parallel threads used to run XGBoost.
+When choosing it, please keep thread contention and hyperthreading in mind.

+* ``disable_default_eval_metric`` [default= ``false``]

+  - Flag to disable default metric.
+Set to 1 or ``true`` to disable.

 Parameters for Tree Booster
 ===========================